 Would you like to learn, practice, and be certified to teach the only proven contemplative training that introduces participants to mindfulness, compassion, imagery, and breath-work in one complete program of stress-reduction, self-healing, and mind/body well-being?

-- Eight ninety-minute live, interactive online video class meetings (classes are recorded for make-up and review)
+- 19 ninety-minute live, interactive online video class meetings with Dr. Joe Loizzo and co-facilitators Fiona Brandon, MFT and Moustafa Abdelrahman, MBA (classes are recorded for make-up and review)

 - In-class interactive breakout sessions for meditation and content teach-backs

 - In-class interactive content and meditation group discussion sessions